 Read Full Match Report: click here

-The first ladies league is due to come to an end at the end of this month with Fulya Hind currently leading the way and Amy Rigby and Debbie Main in hot pursuit.
-The ladies squash night continues to take place Wednesday evening at 6.45pm.
+The ladies squash night continues to take place on Wednesday evening at 6.45pm.
 Please spread the word if you know of anyone that may wish to take part as we are always looking to grow this section of the club.

 It is with huge sadness that we have to announce the untimely and tragic death of Harry Faulkner at the tender age of 18.
 Harry died doing what he loved, playing squash in St Albans in the Herts league on Thursday 7th Feb, from what appears to be a massive cardiac arrest.

 Harry, pictured below second from left, has represented the club in the last two rounds of the National Club Championships and although not a regular at the club he is well known by many as a charming lad, who played the game in the right spirit and appeared to be destined for great things as he embarked on his professional career.

 Our thoughts and prayers go out to his parents Stefan and Donna and his younger sister Charlie.